xzel23/utility/README.md

 - some classes (Pair, Vector2f, ...) have been converted to records
 - updates to FileTreeNode to allow use as a base class
 - added BuildInfo class
+- add constants for different line ending sequences in TextUtil
+- fix duplicate item output in LangUtil.surroundingItems() when regions overlap
 - many fixes and smaller improvements

 **The following functionality has been removed because it is available obsolete in JDK 17**: